Measuring quantumness: from theory to observability in interferometric setups: Detection of quantum correlations

-\textit{Detection of quantum correlations ---} Besides its intrinsic, partition-independent meaning, the global mutual incompatibility $Q$ bears important consequences for the detection of quantum correlations when bipartitions are introduced.
+Besides its intrinsic, partition-independent meaning, the global mutual incompatibility $Q$ bears important consequences for the detection of quantum correlations when bipartitions are introduced.
 Indeed, many efforts have been devoted to introduce experimental schemes for the detection of bipartite quantum correlations \cite{Experiment-scheme}, and optimal strategies have been found for the case of $2 \times d$ systems \cite{Girolami-Adesso-2012}.
 One-way quantum correlations have been observed in several experiments focused on particular quantum systems, such as a qubit encoded in a trapped ion in interaction with an environment \cite{Experiment-Nature-2014}, four qubits in a nuclear magnetic resonance processor \cite{Experiment-NMR-2011}, two-mode squeezed thermal states \cite{Experiment-Squeezed-2012} and pairs of polarization qubits \cite{Experiment-polarization-2013}.
 We will show now that by exploiting the properties of the measure $Q$ we are able to detect quantum correlations in arbitrary states of bipartite quantum systems $AB$.
-A bipartite state $\rho_{AB}$ is said to exhibit classical correlations \cite{OZ,HV} if there exists some orthogonal basis $\ket{b_i}$ for party $B$ such that it acquires the so called classical-quantum form
+A bipartite state $\rho_{AB}$ is said to exhibit classical correlations \cite{OZ,HV} if there exists some orthogonal basis $\ket{b_i}$ for party $B$ such that it acquires the so called quantum-classical form (\ref{quantum_classical1}), that we re-write here for convenience

 All the states that are not of this form are said to be quantum correlated.

 Suppose Alice and Bob share a state and they want to check if they are quantum correlated.
 It is clear that any POVM measurement $\{E^i_A\}$ Alice can perform will leave the classical state (\ref{quantum_classical}) in a diagonal form in Bob's subsystem.
 Namely